You definitely know it, but you probably never knew it had a name.

-You should also get into the habit of washing your makeup brushes and applicators regularly.
+You should also get into the habit of washing your makeup brushes and applicators regularly (video: how to wash your makeup brush.)
 The oil from your skin transfers to your brush which can then be transferred to your powders.

 Washing your tools once a week can help mitigate hardpanning (can we plural this?)

 Ok, so maybe some of your powders are already suffering from hardpan and you need a quick and easy fix.
 Well, It’s actually way easier than you’d think.

 Most people just throw away the powder, assuming it’s defective, but as long as you have some scotch tape laying around, you can save your $40 powder and return it to day 1 newness.

 That's literally all you need to do.
 RIP to all the pressed powders that have been thrown out prematurely :(